Skip to main content

 East Midtown-Turtle Bay, United Nations, Upper East Side-Lenox Hill-Roosevelt Island, Upper East Side-Carnegie Hill, Upper East Side-Yorkville

-Since starting her tenure with the New York City Council, Julie has passed over 16 bills of which she was the primary sponsor, including the groundbreaking Healthcare Accountability Act.
-Her policy wins include advancing universal childcare in New York City, easing burdens on small businesses by instituting a one-shop-stop web portal for all city licenses, codifying the right to reproductive health services, and creating an Office of Healthcare Accountability to rein in excessive prices.
+As Council Member, Julie has passed over 17 bills of which she was the primary sponsor, including the groundbreaking Healthcare Accountability Act to lower and bring transparency to excessive hospital prices.
+Her tenure has included several critical policy wins such as advancing universal childcare in New York City, easing burdens on small businesses by establishing a one-shop-stop web portal for all city licenses, codifying the right to reproductive health services, and creating an Office of Healthcare Accountability to rein in skyrocketing healthcare prices.
 At the same time, Julie has effectively addressed a full range of constituent issues: sanitation and rat-mitigation concerns, street safety, unlicensed smoke shops, robust capital funding for district parks and schools, access to low-cost internet for NYCHA residents, and more.
+Julie also led a groundbreaking initiative in partnership with the Gray Foundation and the Museum of Jewish Heritage to address antisemitism across New York City.
+This initiative will bring 85,000 public and charter school students to the museum to engage in immersive exhibition tours and comprehensive Holocaust education programs.

 Julie has been recognized as a Women’s Campaign Fund Rising Star, Citizen Union’s Civic Leader, City and State’s “Power 100 Women” and “Top 25 Women in Public Service.”
 She has also been the recipient of numerous awards including Columbia University’s John Jay Award and the League of Conservation Voters Public Service Award.
 She has served as a national commentator on law and politics and has appeared on CNN, The Today Show, MSNBC, ABC, CBS, and other outlets and previously hosted and co-produced a local NBC cable news show focused on politics and law.